gi-no/blog_mean_stack/article2.md

 router.post('/', auth.isAuthenticated(), controller.create);
 router.delete('/:id', auth.isAuthenticated(), controller.destroy);
 ```
-On the routing file above, specify function called when each URL is called.
+On the routing file above, we can specify a function called when each URL is requested.
-To add authentication, specify auth.isAuthenticated() as middleware.
+To add authentication, specify auth.isAuthenticated() as a middleware.
 Also, remove needless put/patch routing.

 #### Edit server-side controller(create function)
-On server-side controller, add user object to user field of creating document.(req.body.user = req.user)
+On the server-side controller, add the user object to "user" field of creating document (req.body.user = req.user).
-Because "req.user" already contains User object, just set it to Thing.create argument("req.body") to save user.
+Because "req.user" already contains the user object, just set it to Thing.create argument ("req.body") to save user.

 server/api/thing/thing.controller.js: